 - Budget-friendly options

 Spinning reels are probably the most popular choice on the water.
 They’re robust, easy to use, and cast well, especially in the wind.
 Designed to work best with line less than 10-pound test (diameter), most light action rods will wear a spinning reel, as will virtually all ultralights.
-But larger spinning reels are available for surf casting, and there’s no doubting their strength and effectiveness.
+But larger spinning reels are available for surf casting, called surf casting reels, and there’s no doubting their strength and effectiveness.
+Surf fishing obviously leads to big fish so surf fishing reels tend to be a bit beefier than standard spinning reels.

 To cast a spinning reel, you first catch the line with your fore-finger, and then open the bail.
 At that point, the line will flow freely.
 Simply closing the bail after you cast allows the reel handle to do its thing.